Scott Edwards (footballer)

 Scott Edwards (born 23 August 1968) is an Australian rules footballer who played for the Fremantle Dockers between 1995 and 1996.
 He was drafted from Claremont in the WAFL as a foundation selection in the 1994 AFL draft and played mainly as a wingman.

+Edwards played in five WAFL Grand Finals for Claremont, winning 4 premierships.
+His father, Dale Edwards, also won a premiership with Claremont in 1964.
+His brother Marc played a few games for Claremont in 1992.